pavankumarbalijepalli/React_Monster_Rolodex/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Launches the deploy script in package.json.\
+We have used gh-pages as a dependency and calling the script will deploy it into the github pages.
+Here, you can see the [deployed application](https://bunnyistaken.github.io/React_Monster_Rolodex/).

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**